Content warning: Sarcastic blog post. Cynicism intended in love.

 4. Avatarcharist: It’s just like the “DancesWithWolvescharist” only in 3d.

-8. Paintballcharist: Anyone who doesn’t genuflect gets double-tapped with paintballs.
+7. Paintballcharist: Anyone who doesn’t genuflect gets double-tapped.

 All of which are signs of the apocalypse-charist.
 And finally…

-I am a career youth person who has planted a church with an average age of about 22, not a fuddy-duddy.
-But even I have to wonder why we have trouble realizing that the Holy Eucharist is, as Prayer A says, “a memorial of our redemption,” and treat it with respect.
-I am not sure what is more bizarre, that we place so little value on the dignity of the Eucharist, or that we are so lacking in ecclesiastical creativity?
+I am part of a church with an average age of about 22, not a fuddy-duddy.
+But even I have to wonder why we have trouble realizing that the Holy Eucharist is, as Prayer A says, “a memorial of our redemption,” and treat it with a little respect.

 Anglican Christians know the power of the Eucharist.
 We know it is the best tool in our toolbox.
-Our recent oddball Eucharists bring an aphorism to mind: “to a person with nothing in their toolbox but a hammer, everything looks like a nail.”
+Our recent oddball Eucharists bring an old aphorism to mind: “to a person with nothing in their toolbox but a hammer, everything looks like a nail.”
 We know the Eucharist “works,” but is it the only tool in our box?
-And, if the Eucharist is the “answer” to what ails us in the Episcopal Church, is it the answer to every question – like the old preacher’s joke about the Sunday School teacher who describes in detail a squirrel and asks the students if they know what the answer is and the kid says, “It sure sounds like a squirrel, but I guess the answer’s supposed to be Jesus.”
-Can we at least agree that the answer is not to out-goofy each other at the altar?
-How is a weird-sauce Eucharist any different than the shameless attention seeking that we see and critique in the evangelical world…like for example the local church that put an Octogon on their platform and challenged people to “Get in the ring and fight for Jesus”?
+And, if the Eucharist is the “answer” to what ails the Episcopal Church, is it the answer to every question – like the old preacher’s joke about the Sunday School teacher who describes in detail a squirrel and asks the students if they know what the answer is and the kid says, “It sure sounds like a squirrel, but I guess the answer’s supposed to be Jesus.”
+Can we at least agree that the answer is not to out-weird each other at the altar?
+How are these odd-sauce Eucharists any different from the shameless attention seeking that we see and critique in the evangelical world…like for example the local church that put an Octogon on their platform and challenged people to “Get in the cage and fight for Jesus”?

 When we do these “creative” celebrations of the Lord’s Supper we appear self-referential, theologically squirrelly and missionally clueless.
 Do we actually believe that if we just dress up the bread, wine and our clergy with enough silliness the world will beat a path to our door?